mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - other temporary content
 - data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.

+### prevent my EBS volumes from being deleted when I terminate my EC2 instances

+To preserve the root volume when an instance is terminated, change the `DeleteOnTermination` attribute for the root volume to `false`.

+By default, the `DeleteOnTermination` attribute for the root volume of an instance is set to true, but it is set to false for all other volume types.

 ## Amazon Elastic Block Store, Amazon EBS

 ### Why you want to use EBS for EC2